tbidne/pacer/documentation/faq.md

 ### How does file discovery work?

-The most explicit way to generate charts is to use the `--chart-requests` and `--runs` arguments.
+The most explicit way to generate charts is to use the `--chart-requests` and `--activities` arguments.
 If these are not given, then we search for expected filenames in the following order:

 - If `--data <dir>` was given:
   - `<dir>/<expected_filename(s)>`.